puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/config-api/kube-scheduler-config.v1.md

 <li>The set of default plugins, as MultiPoint plugins
 This implies that a higher precedence plugin will run first and overwrite any settings within MultiPoint.
 Explicitly user-configured plugins also take a higher precedence over default plugins.
-Within this hierarchy, an Enabled setting takes precedence over Disabled.
+Within this hierarchy, an Enabled setting takes precedence over an Inactive setting.
 For example, if a plugin is set in both <code>multiPoint.Enabled</code> and <code>multiPoint.Disabled</code>, the plugin will be enabled.
 Similarly, including <code>multiPoint.Disabled = '*'</code> and <code>multiPoint.Enabled = pluginA</code> will still register that specific plugin through MultiPoint.
 This follows the same behavior as all other extension point configurations.</li>